jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-3/assignment-3.rst

 Part 2 --- ALU
 ==============

 #.
-Create an alu capable of performing 8 unique operations
+Create an ALU capable of performing 8 unique operations

     * Use the provided file titled "2-alu.dig"
     * This circuit has one eight bit output